 Native American tribes exhibit reverence and respect for life.
 Everything is sacred: dirt, rocks, trees, animals.
 Death is considered a natural occurrence within life, something to be accepted rather than feared.
 Rather than disconnecting with the dead, Native American peoples continue to have a relationship with them.
 From the Native American perspective, death is not a defeat.
 It is not the result of an offense against God or some other deity but, rather, the common fate of all.

-According to the Native American worldview, each of us has a purpose and place in the world.
-Health requires that we find the life we are meant to live, which may involve an extensive search to discover ...
+According to the Native American worldview, each of us has a purpose ...